Empirical Asset Pricing via Ensemble Gaussian Process Regression: Introduction

 We also assess our model's predictive performance at the portfolio level.
 In particular, we form decile portfolios (bottom $D1$ to top $D10$) sorted on out-of-sample stock return predictions from our model.
 Our UW portfolios achieve a higher $R$-squared than EW and VW portfolios for each decile.
-Further, when assessed over the grand panel of all decile portfolios, UW generates a $R_{pool}^2$ of 1.94\% compared to -2.18\% and -1.76\% for EW and VW.
+Further, when assessed over the grand panel of all decile portfolios, UW generates a $R_{pool}^2$ of 13.39\% compared to 8.04\% and 3.85\% for EW and VW.
 The more pronounced predictive power of the UW portfolio shows that reducing prediction uncertainty is economically significant.
 We also find that the economic gains from the decile portfolios constructed using our predictions are large in terms of Sharpe ratio.
-For example, the PUW $D10$ portfolio yields an annualized out-of-sample Sharpe ratio of 1.447 compared to 1.392 (PW), 1.274 (EW), 1.042 (VW), and 0.36 of the S\&P 500, which confirms that reducing prediction uncertainty matters economically.
-Our $D10$ portfolios also dominate the Sharpe ratios of 1.0 and 0.8 for the corresponding EW and VW $D10$ portfolios reported in \cite{gu_kel_xiu_20}.
+For example, the long-short portfolio from PUW with uncertainty aversion value 20 yields an annualized out-of-sample Sharpe ratio of 3.44, which compared to 2.98 from PW, however, at a significantly lower volatility.
+Moreover, it outperforms the Sharpe ratios of 2.44 (EW) and 0.91 (VW), which confirms that reducing prediction uncertainty matters economically.
+Further, our prediction uncertainty based portfolios outperform the corresponding portfolios from the linear benchmark models.